 Editor's note: The following is a guest post from an outgoing Heifer International intern, Lesley Waterson.
 If you are interested in becoming an intern with Heifer International, please contact email@example.com.

 Friday was the conclusion of my internship with Heifer International.
-Since April 2012, I have been working closely with Heifers USA Country Program.
-I received assignments on a wide range of topics, which included internal management of Heifer USAs documentation, investigation of state legislation to support local food, and research on direct sales avenues for local farmers.
-Seeing the newly renamed USA Seeds of Change Enterprise (SOC) evolve throughout the course of my time at Heifer has provided valuable perspective, and I am truly grateful to have worked with a team of passionate and creative individuals.
+Since April 2012, I have been working closely with Heifer’s USA Country Program.
+I received assignments on a wide range of topics, which included internal management of Heifer USA’s documentation, investigation of state legislation to support local food, and research on direct sales avenues for local farmers.
+Seeing the domestic program evolve throughout the course of my time at Heifer has provided valuable perspective, and I am truly grateful to have worked with a team of passionate and creative individuals.

-The shift in direction that SOC is taking will no doubt offer Heifer a plethora of new opportunities.
-With a strong entrepreneurial spirit, SOC will eventually lead to building relationships with food sector businesses and has the potential to play a larger role in how Americans get their food.
+The shift in direction that the program is taking will no doubt offer Heifer a plethora of new opportunities.
+With a strong entrepreneurial spirit, it will eventually lead to building relationships with food sector businesses and has the potential to play a larger role in how Americans get their food.
 But where does this process begin?

 Here are the perks in a nutshell: